ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 - Clients and servers that are interested in privacy of names will already need to support SVCB records in order to use Encrypted TLS Client Hello
-{{!I-D.ietf-tls-esni}}.
+{{?I-D.ietf-tls-esni}}.
 Without encrypting names in TLS, the value of encrypting DNS is reduced, so pairing the solutions provides the largest benefit.

 - Clients that support SVCB will generally send out three queries when accessing